NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 So this approach works and is a good way to directly draw the bones as lines one by one, however it has to be done per frame, as the transform data of course changes.
 We see that the starting vertex is at world origin and then is transformed by the current matrix, the second vertex is then the child offset transformed by the current matrix.

 The recursive call for each child joint, then takes the current matrix as a copy (this is vital, do not reference it) so it can add its transformation for its children to it, this enables us to accumulate the joint transformation without using a stack (as we don't need to pop back to the parent matrix after each branch, we just end the recursion), each child call carries forward only its parent transforms, if it itself has no more children, the recursion ends and we don't need to recover the parent matrix to then traverse the other children branches, as they have already been evaluated in their own recursive calls (without recursion would need a stack approach, to recover parent transform before traversing next child branch (for joints with multiple children)).
+Essentially we use recursion to build the traversal matrix stack for us, instead of creating a matrix stack manually and doing standard non recursive tree traversal.

+My issues stemmed from the fact I was transforming the vertex positions of the bone lines, from the parent  position not the current joints children, with the starting position been transformed only by the parent matrix.
+My very first idea I was using start+end verts for the line but then doing the transform of rotation on the GPU via the model matrix, this of course will not work as the start+end verts themselves need to be transformed by this.
+This was my bad for separating the translation and rotation to separate data to accumulate, makes more sense to accumulate to single matrix and use this to transform the line/bone vertices.

+For rendering eg mesh spheres on joints, we do need the model transform as the input joint pos, we need to use model transform to move the mesh to this pos by setting translation to the joint pos on the model matrix.
+However the joint pos itself is calculated using the parent transform matrix externally (within anim_state class) this is unrelated but just to clarify, while  meshes need to use model matrix for transformations, for points and lines, they are just used for post scaling the input line/point vert positions.
+However we can also do post scaling on the mesh on the model matrix, just make sure the transformation is done atop the translation to the joint position of the model matrix.
+For rendering joint spheres instancing would make more sense, oppose to individual meshes for each joint, but I don't have time to abstract away joint sphere, just so I can reuse the same mesh data and GPU Resources.
+For scaling the sphere radius (before model transform) just modify the vert data directly we know the obj file is a unit sphere can just scale the vert positions within here (but either way should be ok).
+More efficient approach would be use sphere texture quads / sprites.

 However Ideally I would like to go back to my initial approach of pre-building the skeleton tree using the offsets in the rest pose, and then per tick only update the transforms.
 Because otherwise its going to be difficult just using this approach where transforms are been pulled directly from the BVH Data each frame, to add in the  IK Functionality.
+Its not very fast re-building the skeleton each time, especially because of the recursion used also the allocation of GPU Resources is un-optimized, there's no-reuse atm because that sort of optimization I don't have time for.

-However I will branch this code off, remove some of the skeleton code (as its not needed just to render FK might as well make it faster by removing this, and just directly render line primitives without using the skeleton concept, as their is no bone transforms passed (as transforms are set directly to vertices to define the bone line start/end  verts), then I can add a GUI to this code, and use it as backup FK / BVH Only code.
+However I will branch this code off, remove the skeleton and bone code (as its not needed just to render FK might as well make it faster by removing this, and just directly render line primitives without using the skeleton concept, as their is no bone transforms passed (as transforms are set directly to vertices to define the bone line start/end  verts), then I can add a GUI to this code, and use it as backup FK / BVH Only code.
 In case IK is not done in time.
 I will branch this as a separate project stored locally for now.